The academic progress of all students is reviewed by the Registrar at the conclusion of the Fall and Winter terms.

 If approved, the student must submit the completed work to the instructor on or before the date designated on the contract.
 A student who does not complete the required work before the deadline will be assigned a grade of zero for the incomplete work.
 The instructor will submit a Grade Change form upon completion of the work.

 Should no grade change be submitted, the “I” grade will revert to an “F” grade for the course.

 The GPA is determined by dividing the total grade points earned by the number of credit hours attempted, as follows:

 Transcripts, official and unofficial, are issued upon the written request of the student.
-A Request for Transcript of Academic Record form is available at the Enrolment Services Office, from our website, or students can request transcripts from my.StMU.
+A Request for Transcript of Academic Record form is available from our website, or students can request transcripts from My.StMU.
 There is a nominal charge for each transcript issued by the Enrolment Services Office, both official and unofficial.
-Students are able to print a copy of their unofficial transcript at no cost from my.StMU.
+Students are able to print a copy of their unofficial transcript at no cost from My.StMU.

 Official transcripts are signed by the Registrar, stamped with the official institution seal, placed in a sealed envelope and normally mailed directly to an institution.
 Transcripts can be given directly to the student to forward as long as the envelope containing the transcript remains unopened.
 Other institutions may require the transcript to be mailed directly to them in order for it to be considered official.

 Transcript requests are processed in the order in which they are received.
 Transcripts will not be released if money is owed to St. Mary’s University.